outsidedav/swift/backend/developinglocally.md

 # Developing Locally

-Developing locally enables you to easily build, run, and test your application.
-You use the {{site.data.keyword.dev_cli_short}} to execute these actions with standard commands.
+By developing locally, you can easily build, run, and test Swift apps.
+You use the {{site.data.keyword.dev_cli_short}} to perform these actions by usings standard commands.

 You can use the {{site.data.keyword.dev_cli_short}} to manage your server-side applications with more than a dozen commands.
 Learn more about the various commands at [IBM Cloud Developer Tools CLI `ibmcloud dev` commands](/docs/cli/idt/commands.html).